learn-co-students/dc-web-082718/45-redux-actions-reducers/README.md

 - State that lives inside the store
 - Read from the store
 - Tell store when to change state (Dispatch -> Action)
-- Tell the store how to udpate state (Action/oldState -> Reducer -> newState)
+- Tell the store how to update state (Action/oldState -> Reducer -> newState)

 Creating our redux store: